 Whether or not hearing can be full restored, or restored at all, will also depend on individual circumstances

-Difficulty hearing can have a major impact on all aspects of a person’s life.
-Children having trouble hearing may have issues with comprehension and the ability to learn.
-Adults with hearing issues may have trouble completing certain work-related tasks, especially anything that involves communicating with others.
-Other individuals sometimes miss bits and pieces of conversions, which can also affect comprehension of what’s being said.
+Difficulty hearing can have a major impact on all aspects of a person's life.
+Children having trouble hearing may have issues with comprehension and the ability to learn to speak.
+Adults with hearing issues may have trouble completing certain work-related tasks, especially anything that involves communicating with others in a noisy environment.
+Other individuals sometimes miss bits and pieces of conversions, which can also affect comprehension of what's being said.
 In some instances, certain pitches or tones may be difficult to interpret or hear.
 Symptoms commonly associated with hearing loss include:

 Hearing sounds as muffled or distorted